 Kitchen staff are preparing breakfast for campers and staff.
 Specialists, managers, and directors may be prepping for an early morning activity or meeting.

 Breakfast.
-You’ll sit with 6-10 campers to help them learn proper table manners, engage all girls in conversation, develop camaraderie, and ensure that campers are eating a well-balanced meal…and occasionally break out in a sing-a-long.
+You’ll sit with 6-10 campers to help them learn proper table manners, engage all campers in conversation, develop camaraderie, and ensure that campers are eating a well-balanced meal…and occasionally break out in a sing-a-long.

-Rest hour: While girls rest and relax in their cabins or do individual activities, you’ll check-in to ensure they are using this quiet time to themselves to re-energize.
+Rest hour: While campers rest and relax in their cabins or do individual activities, you’ll check-in to ensure they are using this quiet time to themselves to re-energize.
 You might use this time to work on a lesson plan, paperwork, scheduling, or a new activity idea.

 You’ll lead program time for your group and help with all-camp activities, like open swim, hiking, or boating.